-G.K.
-Chesterton wrote The Everlasting Man in 1925 as a literary rebuttal of H.G.
-Wells’ Outline of History in which Wells characterized human life as a seamless extension of animal life.
-In Chapter 22 of Defiant Joy, author Kevin Belmonte notes Chesterton’s desire to position his book as a counter-point dialog with Wells.
+H.G Wells was born on September 21, 1866.
+He was a brilliant thinker, but his humanistic worldview sparked a grand debate with none other than G.K.
+Chesterton.
+Chesterton wrote The Everlasting Man in 1925 as a literary rebuttal of Wells’ Outline of History in which Wells characterized human life as a seamless extension of animal life.
+In his book Defiant Joy, author Kevin Belmonte notes Chesterton’s desire to position his book as a counter-point dialog with Wells.
 One of the most famous passages explores the distinct differences between mankind and animals.

 G.K.
 Chesterton wrote: